Introduction

 Inherently high risk

 For some situations, the conflict of interest risk level may be inherently high risk.
-This will need to be reflected in the conflict of interest plan.
+This will need to be reflected in the conflict of interest management plan.

 Example